Join us in September for the 5th International Crossroads Asia Conference

 In 2011, the interdisciplinary research network Crossroads Asia was launched to tackle the question of how to conduct and position AS in the 21st century.
 In an effort to rethink AS ─overturn misconceptions of ‘the Other’ and challenge epistemic regimes─ the network has scrutinised traditional concepts and methods of AS and has explored novel research approaches related to multiple spatial realities, (im-)mobilities and (im-)mobilisation, borders and boundary-making/-weakening, and positionality.

 The 5th International Crossroads Asia conference will provide a platform for sharing and discussing conceptual and methodological innovations in AS research that transcend traditional disciplinary approaches.
-Below is a schedule of events, all of which will be held at the Center for Development Research (ZEF) in the ground floor conference rooms.
+Below is a schedule of events, all of which will be held at the Center for Development Research (ZEF) in Bonn, Germany.

 Thursday, Sept 22nd